nrfconnect/sdk-nrf/samples/net/azure_iot_hub/README.rst

 * :kconfig:option:`CONFIG_AZURE_IOT_HUB_DPS` - Enables Azure IoT Hub DPS.
 * :kconfig:option:`CONFIG_AZURE_IOT_HUB_DPS_REG_ID` - Sets the Azure IoT Hub DPS registration ID.
 It can be provided at run time.
 By default, the sample uses the device ID as the registration ID and sets it at run time.
 * :kconfig:option:`CONFIG_AZURE_IOT_HUB_DPS_ID_SCOPE` - Sets the DPS ID scope of the Azure IoT Hub.
 This can be provided at run time.

+For FOTA, check and configure the following library Kconfig options:

+* :kconfig:option:`CONFIG_AZURE_FOTA_APP_VERSION` - Defines the application version string.
+Indicates the current firmware version on the development kit.
+* :kconfig:option:`CONFIG_AZURE_FOTA_APP_VERSION_AUTO` - Automatically generates the application version.
+If enabled, :kconfig:option:`CONFIG_AZURE_FOTA_APP_VERSION` is ignored.
+* :kconfig:option:`CONFIG_AZURE_FOTA_TLS` - Enables HTTPS for downloads.
+By default, TLS is enabled and currently, the transport protocol must be configured at compile time.
+* :kconfig:option:`CONFIG_AZURE_FOTA_SEC_TAG` - Sets the security tag for TLS credentials when using HTTPS as the transport layer.
+See :ref:`prereq_connect_to_azure_iot_hub` for more details.
+* :kconfig:option:`CONFIG_AZURE_IOT_HUB_HOSTNAME` - Sets the Azure IoT Hub host name.
+If DPS is used, the sample assumes that the IoT hub host name is unknown, and the configuration is ignored.
+* :kconfig:option:`CONFIG_AZURE_IOT_HUB_DEVICE_ID` - Specifies the device ID, which is used when connecting to Azure IoT Hub.
+* :kconfig:option:`CONFIG_AZURE_IOT_HUB_DPS_REG_ID` - Specifies the device registration ID used for DPS.

 .. note::